 - Bacteria are a type of organism that is more likely to cause a serious infection and needs to be treated with an antibiotic (a drug that helps the body kill bacteria).

-“While both types of infections can cause uncomfortable symptoms, treatment of a viral sore throat is primarily designed to help decrease the symptoms until the body can fight off the infection, and treatment of strep throat with antibiotics kills the bacteria and decreases the likelihood of damage to the heart or kidneys,” explains Dr. Manning.
+“While both types of infections can cause uncomfortable symptoms, treatment of a viral sore throat is primarily designed to help decrease the symptoms until the body can fight off the infection, and treatment of strep throat with antibiotics kills the bacteria and decreases the likelihood of damage to the heart or kidneys,” Dr. Manning said.

 There is no single symptom that would require you to seek medical attention for a sore throat, but there are a number of symptoms that suggest that a sore throat might be strep.

-“The more symptoms you have, the greater the likelihood that you have strep,” says Dr. Manning.
+“The more symptoms you have, the greater the likelihood that you have strep,” Dr. Manning said.

 Symptoms of throat irritation that are more likely due to strep include: